- PGP Keys

 Symantec and others.

-I am kind of a generalist rather than a specialist, one reason I have
+I am kind of a generalist rather than a specialist, one reason for my

 I went to Oratory Prep High School, in Summit, NJ.